nastya236/nastya.github.io/content/authors/admin/_index.md

 I earned my BSc in Applied Mathematics and Physics from the [Moscow Institute of Physics and Technology](https://mipt.ru/english/).
 During my undergraduate studies, I was an AI/ML Researcher at the [Machine Intelligence Lab](http://mil-team.com), focusing on training and deploying AI models on wearable devices like phones, fitness watches, and trackers.

-My areas of interest include efficient training, fine-tunining and inference of large models, self-supervised learning, object-centric learning.
+My areas of interest include efficient training, fine-tunining and inference of large models, self-supervised learning and identifiable representation learning.
 I am also passionate about AI4Science, encompassing applications in neuroscience, biology and physics.

 I am pasionate about making AI efficient and accesible to everyone.